 gwadm@gwu.edu or 202-994-6040

-The following requirements must be fulfilled: 120 credits, including 19 to 20 credits to meet the University General Education Requirement; 34 credits in core public health courses, including a 3-credits approved research methods selective; 12 credits in approved public health elective courses; and 54-55 credits in additional electives.*
+The following requirements must be fulfilled: 120 credits, including 22 to 23 credits to meet the University General Education requirement; 34 credits in core

-12 credits selected from the following list of approved elective courses; no more than 9 of these credits may be taken through study abroad programs and/or non-GW domestic institutions.
-Students may petition the BSPH program director for approval of a GW elective not listed below (syllabus must be provided).
+12 credits selected from the approved elective courses listed below are required.
+No more than 9 of these credits can be taken through study abroad programs and/or at non-GW domestic institutions.
+For topics courses, only the specific topic indicated below can be counted toward this requirement.
+Students can petition the BS in public health program director for approval to use a GW course not listed here as elective.

-AMST 3950Special Topics (Narrative Medicine in American History topic only)
+AMST 3950Special Topics (Narrative Medicine in American History)

 ANTH 3503Psychological Anthropology